pk9403/DCC/README.md

     python sample.py

-If you want to change parameters, then run this code:
+If you want to change parameters, then you can do like:

     python sample.py --a=4 --b=6 --r=128